Albert0i/RedisDump/RedisFunctions.md

 **Functions in cluster**

-As noted above, Redis automatically handles propagation of loaded functions to replicas.
+> As noted above, Redis automatically handles propagation of loaded functions to replicas.
 In a Redis Cluster, it is also necessary to load functions to all cluster nodes.
 This is not handled automatically by Redis Cluster, and needs to be handled by the cluster administrator (like module loading, configuration setting, etc.).

-As one of the goals of functions is to live separately from the client application, this should not be part of the Redis client library responsibilities.
+> As one of the goals of functions is to live separately from the client application, this should not be part of the Redis client library responsibilities.
 Instead, redis-cli --cluster-only-masters --cluster call host:port FUNCTION LOAD ... can be used to execute the load command on all master nodes.

-Also, note that redis-cli --cluster add-node automatically takes care to propagate the loaded functions from one of the existing nodes to the new node.
+> Also, note that redis-cli --cluster add-node automatically takes care to propagate the loaded functions from one of the existing nodes to the new node.

 **Functions and ephemeral Redis instances**

-In some cases there may be a need to start a fresh Redis server with a set of functions pre-loaded.
+> In some cases there may be a need to start a fresh Redis server with a set of functions pre-loaded.
 Common reasons for that could be:

+- Starting Redis in a new environment
+- Re-starting an ephemeral (cache-only) Redis, that uses functions

+> In such cases, we need to make sure that the pre-loaded functions are available before Redis accepts inbound user connections and commands.

+> To do that, it is possible to use redis-cli --functions-rdb to extract the functions from an existing server.
+This generates an RDB file that can be loaded by Redis at startup.

 **Function flags**